Life Cycle Assessment

 3 MINUTE READ

-It seems as if we don’t go a day without seeing another article on global warming and how climate change is approaching the point where it is irreversible.
+It seems as if we don’t go a day without seeing another article on global warming or how climate change is approaching the point where it is irreversible.
 Significant media attention is given to industrial pollution and vehicle emissions about their negative environmental impacts.

 Life Cycle Assessment